FutureGatewayFramework/fgDocumentation/installation.md

 Docker Containers are totally matching the FutureGateway philosophy to provide the most possible flexible and customisable solution for the final user, for this reason for each FG component a dedicated docker container has been developed.
 There are two possibilities to install FG using Docker containers.

-1. The first uses the docker-compose and containers officially deployed in the [Docker Hub](https://hub.docker.com/u/futuregateway)
+1. The first uses the docker-compose and containers officially deployed in the [Docker Hub][FGDKRHUB]
 2. The classic docker container installation using Dockerfiles

 ## Docker compose